The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 Where to Park at Harpers Ferry

-When it comes to parking you have a few options.
-The main parking lot is at Harpers Ferry National Historical Park located at 171 Shoreline Drive, Harpers Ferry.
+There are a few options for parking.
+The main parking lot is at Harpers Ferry National Historical Park,171 Shoreline Drive, Harpers Ferry.

 The lot at Harpers Ferry NHP Main Visitor Center can accommodate hundreds of cars and includes shuttle bus service to the lower town.